 How to Propagate Polka Dot Plant by Seed

-When you are propagating polka dot plants by seed, if you don’t already have them on hand, allow the seedheads to dry on the plant and then remove.
+When you are propagating polka dot plants by seed, if you don’t already have them on hand, allow the seedheads to dry on the plant and then remove them.
 Once you have collected the seeds and stored them until planting time, sow them in a tray or pot filled with damp peat moss and perlite or a well-draining potting mix.
 This should be done prior to the last expected frost in spring or sometime in summer.

 Once established and strong enough, they can be repotted or planted outdoors in a partially shaded area with well-draining soil.